 The Texas Master Naturalist™ volunteer program is coordinated by the Texas A&M AgriLife Extension Service and the Texas Parks and Wildlife Department and supported by a variety of local organizations.
-Volunteers receive 40 hours of in-depth training in wildlife and natural resource management customized to focus on local ecosystems.
+Volunteers receive a minimum of 40 hours of in-depth training in wildlife and natural resource management customized to focus on local ecosystems.
 In return, volunteers provide at least 40 hours of service in the form of community education and demonstration projects, while pursuing a minimum of 8 hours of advanced training in areas of special interest.

 The Texas Master Naturalist™ curriculum is developed by experts and provides a standardized base of knowledge and skills for all volunteers across the state.
 Training is provided by educators and specialists from universities, agencies, nature centers’ museums, and other organizations who donate their services.